• Skip to primary navigation

 Dr. Zheng O’Neill (邓峥)

-Dr. O’Neill is J. Mike Walker ’66 Associate Professor at J. Mike Walker ’66 Department of Mechanical Engineering in Texas A&M University at College Station, Texas.
+Dr. O’Neill is a Professor, J. Mike Walker ’66 Professor II at J. Mike Walker ’66 Department of Mechanical Engineering at Texas A&M University in College Station, Texas.
 She was previously an Associate Professor at The University Of Alabama between 2013 to 2019.
 From 2006 to 2013, she was a Principal Investigator at United Technologies Research Center (UTRC), East Hartford, Connecticut, where she was responsible for the development and field-implement of advanced building optimal controls, building performance monitoring, energy diagnostics and low energy/net zero energy buildings.
 She was with Cimetrics in Boston as an Energy Analyst from 2005 to 2006.
 Originally from China, Dr. O’Neill received her Ph.D. in Mechanical Engineering from the Building and Environmental Thermal Systems Research Group at Oklahoma State University in 2004, and is a registered Professional Engineer.
-She has led or been involved with proposals leading to external research awards totaling over $27.11 million since 2014, and has over 160 journal and conference papers published.
+She has led or been involved with proposals leading to external research awards totaling over $30 million since 2014, and has over 200 journal and conference papers published.
 She is an ASHRAE Fellow and IBPSA Fellow.
 She was a member of IBPSA–USA Board of Directors from 2011 to 2013.
-Currently, she is the Vice Chair of ASHRAE TC 7.5 Smart Building Systems, and is on the Editorial Board of Journal of Building Performance Simulation & an Associate Editor of Science and Technology for the Built Environment.
+Currently, she is the Chair of ASHRAE TC 7.5 Smart Building Systems, and is on the Editorial Board of Journal of Building Performance Simulation & an Associate Editor of Science and Technology for the Built Environment.
+She is the member of ASHRAE’s Research Administration Committee (RAC), which oversees and coordinates all ASHRAE research activities.

 Google Scholar Profile: Click here